tmikeschu/career-development-curriculum/module_three/README.md

 # Module Three Professional Development

-In Module Three, professional development is focused on strategies ....
-The following are key components of this success:
+In Module Three, students take the skills they've learned in modules one and two and capitalize on them through curriculum that focuses on  The following are key components of this success:

 *